nibalizer/OBS-Opensource.com/post.md

 ![Brotatoe Stream Capture](brotato_screenshot.png)

 Figure 6: Stream screenshot from brotatoe.
 Advanced streamers usually have several OBS scenes.
-This is a screnshot from the 'Out of game' or 'Webcam focus' scene from popular streamer Brotato.
+This is a screnshot from the 'Out of game' or 'Webcam focus' scene from popular streamer Brotatoe.
 The effort and quality put into the border graphics is plain to see.
 At the bottom of the scene, the graphics create (with the brown background) windows for dynamic content to be displayed.
-Brotato is using dynamic web content to display the names and values of his most rescent supporters.
+Brotatoe is using dynamic web content to display the names and values of his most rescent supporters.
 The upside-down cup in the corner is also a browser source - a virtual tip jar called a 'bit cup'.

 ## What is different about OBS